Eartha & Aetherias: A Fairy Tale from the 22nd Century – Reviews and Reader Feedback

 Here is the history of the book and reader comments:

-Here is the book’s page in my store, Indigo With Stars:
+Here is the book’s sales page in my online store, Indigo With Stars:

 Ramón and I also made a recording of the music from the book.
 He recorded us on a reel-to-reel tape recorder in 1973.
 In 2013, I obtained a digital copy of the tape, took it to a recording studio, and had it remastered into a CD.